Ducasse/cargo/README.md

 Cargo load instructions are serializable so that they can be used for off-line loading for example.

 ### Updating packages
 Cargo relies on [semantic versioning](http://semver.org/) to determine compatibility between versions of a package.
 It implies that **only a major version change could break the backward-compatibility** of a package.
-In other words, a patch version update (e.g. 1.2.0 => 1.2.1) or a minor version update (e.g. 1.2.1 => 1.3) should be compitable with packages working with the previous version.
+In other words, a patch version update (e.g. 1.2.0 => 1.2.1) or a minor version update (e.g. 1.2.1 => 1.3) should be compatible with packages working with the previous version.
 So, it is important that developers update the version number of a package with care by asking himself some questions:
  * did I make incompatible API changes?
 If yes, a major version increment is needed.
  * did I introduce new functionalities without breaking backward-compatibility?.
 If yes, a minor version increment is needed.
  * did I fix a bug in a backward-compatible way?
 If yes, a patch version increment is needed.